intel-retail/automated-self-checkout/docs_src/OVMS/capiYolov5PipelineRun.md

 Here is the list of files we added in directory of `configs/opencv-ovms/gst_capi/pipelines/capi_yolov5/`:

-1. `/main.cpp` - this is all the work about pre-processing before sending to OVMS for inferencing and post-processing for displaying.
+1. `main.cpp` - this is all the work about pre-processing before sending to OVMS for inferencing and post-processing for displaying.
 2. `Makefile` - to help building the pre-processing and post-processing binary.

 ## Add Environment Variable File